lokidokicoki/dnd-lite/rules.md

 ### Dual wielding

-A.k.a.
-"John Woo mode", you can fight with two light weapons, or one medium and one light weapon at the same time.
+A.k.a. ["John Woo mode"](https://kotaku.com/this-only-works-in-john-woo-movies-5628594); you can fight with two light weapons, or one medium and one light weapon, at the same time.
+Heay weapons are right out.
+I don't care how strong you think you are.
+Just no.

 One in each hand, obviously.
-This gets you two attacks in a combat round, yay!
-Except the left-hand, gets -1 to the ATK roll, boo!
+This gets you two Attacks in a combat round, yay!
+Except the left-hand, that gets -1 to the ATK roll, boo!
 Yeah yeah, I know, the "off-hand" could be the right hand, but I'm right handed, so nerr nerr.

 ## Armor